exoad/Clic/README.md

 It's main framework is based on a project I made for a class at GNSHS 2020-2021 (Check out branch [original](https://github.com/exoad/Clic/tree/original)).

-It currently doesn't have many features and this is what the `master` branch is for.
+It currently doesn't have many features and this is what the `production` branch is for.
 For me to make the previous/original program much better and have a much better format so it wouldn't be lame to use/play.

+**Gradle:**

+Currently I am working on implementing and adding dependencies to add to the experience.
+To see the current Gradle Wrapper used (see below).

+For now, you can use `gradlew run` to run the project / binary.

 ## How to run
 1. Go to the release section on the sidebar